emipa606/Desynchronized/README.md

-That's all.
-Wish y'all a successful run on the Rim!
+That&apos;s all.
+Wish y&apos;all a successful run on the Rim!

 ![Image](https://i.imgur.com/Rs6T6cr.png)